Skip to main content

 If your board or shield does not have RGB underglow configured, refer to Adding RGB Underglow to a Board.

-Modifying the number of LEDs
+Modifying the Number of LEDs

 &led_strip {